me-julian/acm-widget-template/README.md

 ## Getting Started

+### Overview

 This project is built so all widgets can be built independently, published to NPM, and imported into the main repo/site with minimal changes.

 This is all handled by the project setup for you, but pay attention to the instructions for where and what changes you should make when building your widget.

 > Also be mindful of what you check into source control and publish to NPM.
-Don't hardcode personal information, tokens, or any other sensitive data.
+Don't share or hardcode personal information, tokens, or any other sensitive data.

 A basic [Prettier](https://prettier.io/) auto-formatting config is provided (`/.prettierrc`).
+Enabling format on save is recommended.
 It may be best not to use it unless everyone working on your widget does.

-Enabling format on save is recommended.
+### Instructions

 1. Clone this template repository.

 Click the green "Use this template" button in the top-right of the repo's Github page and create your own repo.

-If you have any collaborators make sure you go to your repo's Settings > Collaborators > Add people and invite them so they can make changes.
+If you have any collaborators, decide who will clone the repo, then make sure you go to your repo's Settings > Collaborators > Add people and invite them so they can make changes.

 2. If you want your widget to be imported into the main site for demonstration, follow the instructions in [Publishing to NPM](#publishing-to-npm).